sujaykumarmag/auto-fl/README.md

 ## Acknowledgments

 - The authors of the Federated Learning research papers and implementations that inspired this package.
-- Any other acknowledgments or credits.

 ## Contact

 For questions or issues, please [open an issue](https://github.com/sujaykumarmag/auto-fl/issues).

-**Note:** This README template is just a starting point.
-Customize it according to your package's specific features, structure, and guidelines.

-This updated version includes a new section on creating new Federated Learning variations and running simulations with different variations and datasets.
-Adjust the content as needed for your specific package and use cases.